DominicCYT/Java/COMP1510-assign-2/src/readme.txt

 [Dominic Cheung], [A01365286], [C], [Nov 15, 2023]

-This assignment is [enter percent]% complete.
+This assignment is [100]% complete.

 ------------------------